Student Experience

 • Gym Bros Club

 If you are new to working out, if you just started, if you are an athlete looking to improve yourself physically, or if you are a seasoned lifter, Gym Bros is the club for you.
 The club pairs upperclassmen and seasoned lifters with younger Dons or those less experienced who are looking to improve.
-The club's ultimate goal is to create a stronger sense of community among students, while helping improve physical strength, mood, and confidence.
+The club's goal is to create a stronger sense of community among students, while helping improve physical strength, mood, and confidence.

-Interested students should contact Mr. White.
+Interested students should contact Mr. Henry and Mr. Parr.

 • Ignatian Family Teach-In For Justice